 Sights and Sounds of Time Square

-The first time you come out the subway and turn around to see Time’s Square, it will take your breath away.
+The first time you leave the subway and turn around to see Time’s Square, it will take your breath away.
 Spend an evening wandering around and people watching in this iconic area.

 Explore Central Station and practice your photo skills in this historic, must-see station.